JsonDoe/AssetLoader/README.md

 - Python 3 (Maya's embedded interpreter)
 - ShotGrid API (`shotgun_api3`) if ShotGrid integration is used

-## ✅ To Do

-See `TODO.md` for a breakdown of planned features, refactoring ideas, and known limitations.

 ## 🗒️ Notes

 This loader is intentionally minimal.
 It’s built to demonstrate: